jeffsp/SPOC/README.md

 # TODO

-- [ ] Create header only library with examples
+- [X] Create header only library with examples
 - [X] Read/write uncompressed
 - [X] Create compression utilities read/write compressed files
 - [X] Add NEXTRA field in header
 - [X] Allow arbitrary number of extra fields
-- [ ] Change utilities to use streaming
 - [ ] Revisit compression rules/defaults for reading and writing
 - [X] Create interface to spoc\_file, so header file size and point vector size do not get out of line.
 Same for 'extra_size'